 Experienced representatives should handle this process of reaching out to customers who aren’t pleased with you.
 Usually known as ‘customer specialists’ or ‘customer champions, calls like these can take up a lot of resources and time.
 However, they are effective at showing that your company cares about their experience even if they aren’t continuing to bring their business to you.
 Even if you don’t end up re-engaging with them, you’ve still left things on a positive note.

 Research shows that people tend to remember negative events far more vividly than positive events.
 Even if there are more positives than negatives, people are more likely to remember the negative occurrences.
 This is also why customers are more likely to talk about negative events on social media platforms as opposed to positive ones.

 When something positive happens, place an equal amount of emphasis on it.
 This means that if your product has helped in increasing ROI for a customer, talk about it!
-Tracking customer profiles can help you find more success that your customer has enjoyed thanks to your product or service.
+Tracking customer profiles can help you find more success than your customer has enjoyed thanks to your product or service.